Your metabolic type

 - Carb 20%

 Eat lean, dark proteins such as beef, the leg of chicken or turkey or salmon and tuna.
 Full-fat dairy will help with those fat cravings NOT the fats found in chips and biscuits.
 Eat a variety of fruits and vegetables but avoid the starchy ones.
 Also, avoid sugar which will increase your anxiety.
+A paleo or low carb diet would work well for this type.

 At 23% of the population the most common characteristics of a person with type B metabolism are: